GrahamDumpleton/mod_wsgi/README.rst

 Similarly with Python, you must have a complete Python installation which includes the corresponding development package, which contains the header files for the Python library.

-If you are running Debian or Ubuntu Linux with Apache 2.2 system packages, and were using the Apache prefork MPM you would need both:

-* apache2-mpm-prefork
-* apache2-prefork-dev

-If instead you were using the Apache worker MPM, you would need both:

-* apache2-mpm-worker
-* apache2-threaded-dev

 If you are running Debian or Ubuntu Linux with Apache 2.4 system packages, regardless of which Apache MPM is being used, you would need both: